 What are the differences between ribbon and condenser microphones?
-The main difference between ribbon and condenser mics is that ribbon mic convert sound via electromagnetic induction and condensers do so via electrostatic principles.
-Ribbon mics have conductive ribbon-like diaphragms and simple circuitry while condensers have active capsules and complex circuitry.
+The main difference between ribbon and condenser mics is that ribbon mics convert sound via electromagnetic induction, and condensers do so via electrostatic principles.
+Ribbon mics have conductive ribbon-like diaphragms and simple circuitry, while condensers have active capsules and complex circuitry.

 This quick answer tells us the big picture difference.
-However, there are many other differences and generalities we should be aware of between ribbon and condenser microphones.
-In this article, we’ll discuss these differences in detail.
+However, we should be aware of many other differences and generalities between ribbon and condenser microphones.
+In this article, we'll discuss these differences in detail.

 Ribbon Vs. Condenser Microphones